georgelamc/sandbox-vr/README.md

-This is a take home assignment where the interview was cancelled.
-So this project is not finished.
+This is a take home assignment where the task was to create Wordle.
+The interview was cancelled, so the project is not finished.